nickhward/ga-her-ddpg/README.md

 - pip install tensorflow==1.14.0

-Then launch rviz and moveit:
+Launch rviz and moveit by either launch commands:

 For simulation:
 ```